Hemorrhoids High Fiber Diet

 Cucurbitaceous Fruits

 Cucumbers and melons are in the Cucurbitaceae family.
-Similar to bell peppers and celery, these fruits are delicious ways to add fiber and water into your digestive system.
+Like bell peppers and celery, they are delicious ways to add fiber and water to your digestive system.

-When eating cucumber, ensure you leave the peels on because this will ensure you get the most fiber.
+When eating cucumber, leave the peels on to ensure you get the most fiber.

 Fluids